Religion in Germany: Yazidism

 There is a large Yazidi community in Germany, estimated to be numbering around 100,000 people.
 This makes the German Yazidi community one of the largest Yazidi communities in the Yazidi diaspora.

 Sikhism

 Between 10,000 and 20,000 Sikhs are living in Germany.
 Many Sikhs in Germany have their roots from Punjab region in the north of India, as well as from Pakistan and Afghanistan.
 Germany has the third highest Sikh population in Europe after United Kingdom and Italy.
 The city Frankfurt is also known to the Sikhs, as Mini Punjab, because of a great Sikh Population, residing there.

 Druze Faith

 In 2020, there were more than 10,000 Druze living in Germany, with the largest concentration in Berlin and North Rhine-Westphalia.
 The number of Druze has increased in recent years with thousands of Syrian refugees of the Syrian Civil War entered Germany to seek refugee status.
-Druze in Germany are mostly of Syrian descent, and they practice Druzism, a monotheistic religion encompasses aspects of Islam, Hinduism, Christianity, Judaism and Greek philosophy, among influences.
+Druze in Germany are mostly of Syrian descent, and they practice Druzism, a monotheistic religion encompasses aspects of Islam, Hinduism, Christianity, Judaism and Greek philosophy, amongst other influences.